Interactive whiteboard: Common types of operation

-The majority of IWBs sold globally involve one of four forms of interaction between the user and the content projected on the whiteboard.
+The majority of IWBs sold globally involve one of four forms of pointer detection.
 These are an infrared scan technology; a resistive, touch-based board; an electromagnetic pen and associated software; and an ultrasonic pen.

-Infrared scan (IR touch) whiteboard
+Infrared scan (IR touch)

 An infrared interactive whiteboard is a large interactive display that connects to a computer and projector.
 The board is typically mounted to a wall or floor stand.
 Movement of the user's finger, pen, or other pointer over the image projected on the whiteboard is captured by its interference with infrared light at the surface of the whiteboard.

 When the whiteboard surface is pressed, software triangulates the location of the marker or stylus.
 Infrared IWBs may be made of any material, no dry-erase markers are involved, and may be found in many settings, including various levels of classroom education, corporate boardrooms, training or activity rooms for organizations, professional sports coaching facilities, and broadcasting studios.

-Resistive touch-based interactive whiteboard
+Resistive touchscreen

-A touch-based IWB also involves a simple pointing device.
+A resistive touchscreen IWB also involves a simple pointing device.
 In this case, the material of the board is important.
 In the most common resistive system, a membrane stretched over the surface deforms under pressure to make contact with a conducting backplate.
 The touch point location can then be determined electronically and registered as a mouse event.
 For example, when a finger is pressed on the surface, it is registered as the equivalent of the left mouse click.
 Again, such a board requires no special instruments.
 This leads to the claim of resistive systems manufacturers that such a whiteboard is easy and natural to use.
 It is, however, heavily dependent on the construction of the board itself.

-Electromagnetic pen-based interactive whiteboard
+Electromagnetic pen

 An electromagnetic pen-based interactive whiteboard involves an array of wires embedded behind the solid board surface that interacts with a coil in the stylus tip to determine the horizontal and vertical coordinates of the stylus.
-The pen itself usually is passive, i.e., it contains no batteries or other power source; it alters the electrical signals produced by the board.
+The digital pen itself usually is passive, i.e., it contains no batteries or other power source; it alters the electrical signals produced by the board.
 For instance, when close to the surface of the board, the mouse pointer can be sensed, giving the board "mouse-over" capabilities.
 When it is pressed in against the board in one way, the board activates a switch in the pen to signal a mouse click to the computer; pressed in another way, contact with the board signals a click of the right mouse-button.
 Like a scaled-up version of a graphics tablet used by professional digital artists and designers, an electromagnetic IWB can emulate mouse actions accurately, will not malfunction if a user leans on the board, and can potentially handle multiple inputs.